Skip to main content

 • “The graphics perfectly capture the feel of a classic western.”

-• “The pixel graphics style is lovely and the interface works perfectly.”
+• “The pixel art style is beautiful, and the soundtrack perfectly captures that old western vibe.”

 • “The graphics are extremely primitive and blocky, and the game itself is extremely simple.”